ClientUnknown/pykov/readme.md

 # Login

-Login with two-factor authentication is supported, but the user will need to manually enter the authentication code when prompted.  **CAPTCHA is NOT supported**
+Login with two-factor authentication is supported, but the user will need to manually enter the authentication code when prompted.
+Captcha bypass is possible thanks to Cosmos3904 https://github.com/Cosmo3904/Recaptcha-Harvester-V2

+**Notes For Captcha:**
+To bypass the Captcha you will need to download ChromeDriver first and then add it to your system's path https://sites.google.com/a/chromium.org/chromedriver/downloads

 # Features so far include: